 - Finely chop any add-ins to evenly distribute in each bite.

-- Save time by making ahead of time.
-The cheese balls can be made 2-3 days in advance.
+- You can make these up to 2-3 days in advance.
 Form the cheese balls, but wait to roll them in the nuts until you are ready to serve.
 This prevents the nuts from becoming soft and losing their crunch.

 Goat cheese is delicious spread on crackers or crostini.
-It pairs well with olives, fresh and dried fruit, honey, and jams such as fig or apricot preserves.
+It pairs well with fruit, olives, and peppers.
+Get inspired by trying these recipes: Grilled Peaches with Goat Cheese, Marinated Olives, and Roasted Sweet Peppers with Goat Cheese.

-Fresh fruit such as apples, pears, and grapes are delicious with goat cheese.
+Fresh fruits like apples, pears, and grapes are delicious with goat cheese.
 Dried fruit is another great pairing.
 Try cranberries, apricots, figs, and cherries.

 Ingredients